O. Reg. 186/01: TRAIL GROOMING, Motorized Snow Vehicles Act

 1. In this Regulation,

-“drag” means a device with a cutting component that is towed behind a groomer and that is designed for grooming trails;
+“drag” means a device with snow processing capacity that is towed behind a groomer and that is designed for grooming trails;

 Slow-moving vehicle sign

-2. (1) No person shall drive a groomer, other than an Alpine, on a highway or trail unless a slow moving vehicle sign is attached,
+2. (1) No person shall drive a groomer on a highway or trail unless a slow moving vehicle sign is attached,

-(a) to the rear of the groomer if no drag or other device is being towed;
+(a) to the rear of the groomer if no drag is being towed; or

 (3) The slow moving vehicle sign shall be free from snow, dirt and obstruction and shall be affixed so as to be plainly visible at all times.
 O. Reg.
 186/01, s.
 2 (3).